The Curse and Blessing of Mean Bias in FP4-Quantized LLM Training: Experiments

-\textbf{Models and Datasets.} We conduct experiments on Qwen-3 (0.6B).
-For pretraining, we use the DCLM dataset and train the model on 100B tokens.
-The raw data are segmented to split long documents and concatenate short ones, filtered to remove non-Unicode and non-English content.
+\textbf{Models and Datasets.} We conduct experiments on two model settings: Qwen3-0.6B Dense and Qwen3-7B-A1.5B MoE.
+The MoE model is a scaled-down variant following Qwen3-235B-A22B.
+For both models, we use the DCLM~\citep{li2024datacomp} dataset for pretraining.
+The Qwen3-0.6B Dense model is trained on 100B tokens, and the Qwen3-7B-A1.5B MoE model is trained on 50B tokens.

-\textbf{FP4 Training.} We evaluate the efficacy of Averis under FP4 quantization against BF16 baselines.
-All FP4 training in this work adopts W4A4G4 quantization, where weights, activations, and gradients are represented in the E2M1 NVFP4 format.
-Stochastic rounding (SR) is applied by default in all FP4 experiments, as it mitigates quantization bias and is orthogonal to Averis.
+\textbf{FP4 Training.} All low-bit experiments adopt W4A4G4 quantization, where weights, activations, and gradients are represented in the E2M1 NVFP4 format.
+Stochastic rounding (SR) is applied to the backward gradient GeMMs to mitigate quantization bias, and is orthogonal to other methods.
+Training-quality experiments for both model scales are conducted with FP4 simulation on Hopper GPUs, while the end-to-end runtime overhead is evaluated on Blackwell GPUs.